 Herbaceous clematis: choosing and growing the best herbaceous clematis

-Non-climbing herbaceous clematis are useful in any border, clambering over their neighbours, spilling from raised beds and tumbling on to paths.
+Non-climbing herbaceous clematis are useful in any border, climbing over their neighbours, spilling from raised beds and tumbling on to paths.
 Tom Brown, head gardener at West Dean Gardens, explains how to grow them and recommends some of the best.
-Photographs Dianna Jazwinski
+Photographs by Dianna Jazwinski

 What are herbaceous clematis?